 - establishes basic rules for the exchange of tax-relevant information.

-The Tax Principle was issued by the Executive Board and applies to the entire Group.
-We review it at least once a year and modify it if necessary.
-In the event of extraordinary events, such as changes to the business strategy, organizational structures or risk management processes, the principle is reviewed on an ad hoc basis and adapted as appropriate.
-The Head of Group Tax is responsible for annual and ad hoc reviews, as well as modifications to the principle.
-Any modifications are discussed and coordinated with the Group CFO.
+The Tax Principle is issued by Group Tax and applies to the entire Group.
+It is reviewed it at least once a year and modified if necessary.
+Should extraordinary events occur, such as changes to the business strategy, organizational structures or risk management processes, the principle is reviewed on an ad hoc basis and adapted as appropriate.
+The Head of Group Tax is responsible for annual and ad hoc reviews as well as modifications to the principle.
+Any material modifications are discussed and coordinated with the Group CFO.